-Remedial powers of the Court in cases of dismissal, discipline or other unlawful disadvantage.
+Remedial powers of the Court in cases of dismissal, discipline or other unlawful disadvantage

-- 16. (1) If the Industrial Court finds that a dismissal is unfair, the Court may - - (a) order the employer to reinstate the employee from any date not earlier than the date of dismissal; - (b) order the employer to re-engage the employee, either in the work in which the employee was employed before the dismissal or in other reasonably suitable work on any terms and from any date not earlier than the date of dismissal; or - (c) order the employer to pay compensation to the employee. - (2) The Industrial Court shall require the employer to reinstate or re-engage the employee unless - - (a) the employee does not wish to be reinstated or re-engaged; - (b) the circumstances surrounding the dismissal are such that a continued employment relationship would be intolerable; - (c) it is not reasonably practicable for the employer to reinstate or re-engage the employee; or - (d) the dismissal is unfair only because the employer did not follow a fair procedure. - (3) Where the Court finds that the dismissal was automatically unfair the Court shall in deciding which remedy to award first consider the possibility of making an award of reinstatement. - (4) If a dismissal is unfair only because the employer did not follow a fair procedure, compensation must be equal to the remuneration that the employee would have been paid between the date of dismissal and the last day of the hearing of the arbitration or adjudication, as the case may be, calculated at the employee's rate of remuneration on the date of dismissal. - (5) Compensation may however not be awarded in respect of any unreasonable period of delay that was caused by the employee in initiating or prosecuting a claim. - (6) The compensation awarded to an employee whose dismissal is found to be unfair because the employer did not prove that the reason for dismissal was a fair reason related to the employee's conduct, capacity or based on the employer's operational requirements, must be just and equitable in all the circumstances, and not more than the equivalent of 12 months' remuneration calculated at the employee's rate of remuneration on the date of dismissal. - (7) The compensation awarded to an employee whose dismissal is automatically unfair must be just and equitable in all the circumstances, but not more than the equivalent of 24 months' remuneration calculated at the employee's rate of remuneration on the date of dismissal.
+16. (1) If the Court finds that a dismissal is unfair, the Court may -

+- (a) order the employer to reinstate the employee from any date not earlier than the date of dismissal; or - (b) order the employer to re-engage the employee, either in the work in which the employee was employed before the dismissal or in other reasonably suitable work on any terms and from any date not earlier than the date of dismissal; or - (c) order the employer to pay compensation to the employee. - (2) The Court shall require the employer to reinstate or re-engage the employee unless - - (a) the employee does not wish to be reinstated or re-engaged; - (b) the circumstances surrounding the dismissal are such that a continued employment relationship would be intolerable; - (c) it is not reasonably practicable for the employer to re-instate or re-engage the employee; or - (d) the dismissal is unfair only because the employer did not follow a fair procedure.

+(3) Where the Court finds that the dismissal was automatically unfair, the Court shall, in deciding which remedy to award, first consider the possibility of making an award of re-instatement.

+(4) If a dismissal is unfair only because the employer did not follow a fair procedure, compensation payable may be varied as the court deems just and equitable and be calculated at the employee's rate of remuneration on the date of dismissal.

+(5) Compensation may however not be awarded in respect of any unreasonable period of delay that was caused by the employee in initiating or prosecuting a claim.

+(6) The compensation awarded to an employee whose dismissal is found to be unfair because the employer did not prove that the reason for dismissal was a fair reason related to the employee's conduct, capacity or based on the employer's operational requirements, must be just and equitable in all the circumstances, and not more than the equivalent of 12 months' remuneration calculated at the employee's rate of remuneration on the date of dismissal.
+(7) The compensation awarded to an employee whose dismissal is automatically unfair must be just and equitable in all the circumstances, but not more than the equivalent of twenty four (24) months' remuneration calculated at the employee's rate of remuneration on the date of dismissal.

-- (8) Where the Court, in settling any dispute or grievance, finds that the employee has been disciplined or otherwise disadvantaged or prejudiced contrary to a registered collective agreement or any other law relating to employment, the Court shall make an order granting such remedy as it may deem just. - (9) Compensation awarded under this section is in addition to, and not in substitution for, any severance allowance or other payment payable to an employee under any law, including any payment to which an employee is entitled under his or her contract of employment or an applicable collective agreement.
+(8) Where the Court, in settling any dispute or grievance, finds that the employee has been disciplined or otherwise disadvantaged or prejudiced contrary to a registered collective agreement or any other law relating to employment, the Court shall make an order granting such remedy as it may deem just.

+9) Compensation awarded under this section is in addition to, and not in substitution for, any severance allowance or other payment payable to an employee under any law, including any payment to which an employee is entitled under his or her contract of employment or an applicable collective agreement.